 Saturday, October 30th @ 12:30 pm EST / 18:30 CEST

-The Transnational Institute of Social Ecology is hosting an international conference dedicated to social ecologist Murray Bookchin’s legacy, exploring social ecology and its future development.
-The conference takes place on October 30 and 31.
+The Transnational Institute of Social Ecology hosted an international conference dedicated to social ecologist Murray Bookchin’s legacy, exploring social ecology and its future development.
+The conference took place on October 30 and 31.

-On Saturday, October 30th, Ben Price, Community Organizer and author of “How Wealth Rules the World: Saving Our Communities and Freedoms from the Dictatorship of Property,” will present his paper on Municipalism‘s Escape from the Colonizing Imperatives of Empire in the U.S at TRISE’s conference dedicated to #100yearsMurrayBookchin
+On Saturday, October 30th, Ben Price, Community Organizer and author of “How Wealth Rules the World: Saving Our Communities and Freedoms from the Dictatorship of Property,” presented his paper on Municipalism‘s Escape from the Colonizing Imperatives of Empire in the U.S at TRISE’s conference dedicated to #100yearsMurrayBookchin

 Municipalism‘s Escape from the Colonizing Imperatives of Empire in the U.S.